anders-biostat/sleepwalk/index.md

 Sleepwalk is being developed by [Svetlana Ovchinnikova](mailto:s.ovchinnikova@zmbh.uni-heidelberg.de) and [Simon Anders](mailto:s.anders@zmbh.uni-heidelberg.de) at the [Center for Molecular Biology of the University of Heidelberg](https://www.zmbh.uni-heidelberg.de/anders).
 Please contact us for questions or feedback, or file an [issue](https://github.com/anders-biostat/sleepwalk/issues) on GitHub if you find a bug.

-# Preprint
+# Paper

-A preprint describing Sleepwalk in more detail is available at BioRxiv:
+A paper describing Sleepwalk in more detail is published in Genome Research:

-S. Ovchinnikova and S. Anders: *Exploring dimension-reduced embeddings with Sleepwalk.* BioRvix 603589 (2019). [doi:10.1101/603589](https://doi.org/10.1101/603589).
+S. Ovchinnikova and S. Anders: *Exploring dimension-reduced embeddings with Sleepwalk.* Genome Research 30.5 (2020). [doi:10.1101/gr.251447.119](https://doi.org/10.1101/gr.251447.119).

 Please cite this paper if you use Sleepwalk in your research work.